Erwin0925/Java_Self_Learning/README.md

 ### 17. Constructor Chaining
 Write a Java program to create a class called `Student` with instance variables `studentId`, `studentName`, and `grade`.
 Implement a default constructor and a parameterized constructor that takes all three instance variables.
 Use constructor chaining to initialize the variables.

+### 18. Book Class with Collection Management
+Write a Java program to create a class called `Book` with attributes for `title`, `author`, and `ISBN`, and methods to add and remove books from a collection.